mlowicki/rhythm/README.md

     * token (required) - Vault token with read access to secrets under `root`
     * root (optional) - Secret's path prefix (`"secret/rhythm/"` by defualt)
     * timeout (optional) - Client timeout in milliseconds (`0` by default which means no timeout)
-    * rootca (optional) - absolute path to custom root certificate used while talking to Vault
+    * cacert (optional) - absolute path to CA certificate to use when verifying Vault server certificate, must be x509 PEM encoded.

 Example:
 ```javascript